-An update will be provided on Monday, January 6.
+An update will be provided on Saturday, May 31.
 In the meantime, regulatory testing will take place to make sure the water meets drinking water standards.

-For more information, contact our customer service at 407-944-5000.
-Updates are also posted to our News & Alerts section on tohowater.com.
+For more information, contact Toho's customer service at 407-944-5000 or visit our News & Alerts section on tohowater.com

 Toho Water Authority (Toho) is the largest provider of water, wastewater and reclaimed water services in Osceola County.
-Formed in 2003 by a special act by the Florida Legislature, it currently serves over 150,000 customers in St. Cloud, Kissimmee, Poinciana and unincorporated areas of Osceola Polk and Orange counties.
+Formed in 2003 by a special act by the Florida Legislature, it currently serves over 160,000 customers in St. Cloud, Kissimmee, Poinciana and unincorporated areas of Osceola Polk and Orange counties.